-Are you thinking of having your kitchen sprayed but undecided about whether to hire a spray company or attempt to do it yourself?
+Are you thinking of having a professional kitchen spray or are you tempted to do a DIY kitchen spray?
 Here’s our advice.

 If you lack experience of spray painting, kitchen restoration can seem like hard work and time consuming but if you’re committed, it is definitely doable.
 First of all, we recommend that you only consider spraying your kitchen cupboards if your kitchen is structurally sound.
 If it is, make sure to carry out some research before getting stuck in.
 There are plenty of videos and articles on the internet to provide guidance on spray painting techniques to get you started.

 Of course, it’s not going to be economical for you to purchase all of the top quality equipment used by the professional spray companies to complete one spray however it is important to buy decent equipment, so as not to sacrifice on quality.
 We highly recommend that you spray paint your kitchen units rather than painting them with a brush.
 Spraying, if done properly, achieves a smoother finish and will not leave drips or brush strokes.
 It may be better value to hire a good quality spray gun than to buy a lower quality spray gun.
 It’s best to practice spraying on a spare wooden item if you have one or if not, at least start off by practising on the back of one of the cupboard doors rather than the front.
 Try to spray the paint in thin, even coats and try to reduce overspray as much as possible.
 Whilst professional spray companies are able to guarantee seamless finishes following years of experience and perfection of their technique, it should be possible for you to achieve a satisfactory finish yourself.